mikalv/awesome-qt-qml/README.md

 * [qml-cvcamera](https://github.com/chili-epfl/qml-cvcamera) - CVCamera is a QML wrapper for fast camera access using OpenCV.
 It works on desktop and Android.

 ## Images

+## Javascript
+* [Node.qml](https://github.com/trollixx/node.qml) - Node.qml is an effort to provide a Node.js compatibility layer to QML applications.

 ## JSON
 * [qsyncable](https://github.com/benlau/qsyncable) - A solution of nested Json List Model.